NVOS-Project/NVOS-Embedded/protos/README.md

-Throw your proto files here
+Throw your proto files in here

 They will be automatically compiled and included in the project